MaxOmlor/Qfrom/README.md

 > 3 9
 ```

 it is possible to use dynamic column selection.
-More information in section [select](#select)
+More information in section [dynamic column selection](#dynamic-column-selection)
 ```python
 q = Qfrom({
     'a': [1, 2, 3],